vlfeat/matconvnet/doc/site/docs/index.md

 Networks* (CNNs) for computer vision applications.
 It is simple, efficient, and can run and learn state-of-the-art CNNs.
-Many pre-trained CNNs for image classification, segmentation, face recogntion, and text detection are available.
+Many pre-trained CNNs for image classification, segmentation, face recognition, and text detection are available.

 > **New:** [1.0-beta17](about.md#changes) tidies up the library in